Military to MITRE: Perspectives of Recently Transitioned Veterans

-Adaptability was an attribute of success identified by MITRE veteran employees who have been working in the civilian world for at least two years.
+Adaptability was an attribute of success identified by MITRE veteran employees who have been working in the civilian world for at least 2 years.

-“Be open to learning different perspectives and different ways of doing things,” John Dunn added.
-He added that the ability to handle stress in the Navy helped him with his civilian job.
+“Be open to learning different perspectives and different ways of doing things,” John Dunn said, adding that the ability to handle stress in the Navy helped him with his civilian job.

 But Don’t Dwell on the Past

 “Take a step back and leave the military behind,” is the advice given by Duncan Barry.
 His advice isn’t to reject one’s military experience but is based on his own difficult transition, which included performing tasks at his first job that he thought he was over-qualified for after earning the rank of Captain.

 Fredritz said that leaving the military was the best decision he ever made it his life.
 “I have not looked back,” he said.
 “Nor do I want to.
 I wouldn’t change anything.”